HealthAndFitnessMostWanted.com...

 25 THINGS YOU CAN DO FOR YOUR BODY

-HERE ARE SOME OF THE BEST THINGS
+HERE ARE SOME OF THE BEST THINGS A WOMAN CAN DO TO STAY HEALTHY!

 1. Can you hear me now?
 Plug your ears before you blow out your eardrums